qaware/go-offline-maven-plugin/Readme.md

 of a project.

 Maven already has an official way to do all this: the maven-dependency-plugin go-offline goal;
-Unfortunately, the go-offline plugin suffers from several drawbacks:
+Unfortunately, the go-offline goal suffers from several drawbacks:

 - Multi-Module builds are not supported since the plugin tries to download reactor-dependencies from the remote repository
 - Most parameters simply do not work